Choudhry18/RealEstate_dashboard/DOC.md

   Into one of these exact categories:
   - FACT: Simple factual questions about property details, location, or features
+  - COMPLEX_FACT: Detailed factual questions that may require external information or research
   - COMPARISON: Questions comparing this property to others in the market/area
   - INVESTMENT: Questions about investment potential, ROI, or value
   - MARKET: Questions about market trends, predictions, or conditions